Elder Abuse Coalition

 - Bruises in the shapes of objects such as a belt or fingers

-- Burns in unusual size, shapes or locations
+- Burns in unusual locations, shapes or sizes

 - Previous injuries in different stages of healing

-- Location of the bruising inconsistent with the patient's explanations
+- Location of the bruising inconsistent with the victim’s explanations

 - Bi-lateral bruises